danielcbit/apcctrl/doc/manual/manual.rst

 ~~~~~~~~~~~~~~~

 Appropriate scripts
-(actually Windows batch files) are included with the Apcupsd Win32
+(actually Windows batch files) are included with the apcctrl Win32
 installer package.